Before You Float

 You can experiment with the best body position for you.
 For example, you can try having your hands behind head, on your chest, or along your sides.
 If you have tension in your neck you can relieve it by clasping your hands behind your head, or using the orange head pillow you’ll find in front of the tank.

 If you get the salt water in your eyes you will be uncomfortable for a few moments.
 To avoid getting drips of salt water in your eyes, push your hair back on your forehead when you change from lying down to sitting up.
 Also keep your salty hands away from your eyes.
 There will be a towel for you in front of the tank.
 If you do happen to get salt in your eyes, use it to wipe the salt away.

 If you have cuts or scratches or have recently shaved, there may be stinging for a few minutes, but this goes away quickly.
-If you have any open cuts use liquid bandage to seal them.
+If you have any open cuts use the petroleum jelly in the restrooms to help.

 Getting In and Out